What to do...

 When someone dies in a hospital or nursing home?

-The family is notified of their passing by a doctor, nurse or staff at the nursing home and a medical death certificate is issued by the attending doctor.
-The family or sometimes the nursing home staff should contact our funeral directors in Sydney on the family’s behalf to arrange the transfer of your loved into our care.
+In this case, the family is notified of their passing by a doctor, nurse or staff at the nursing home and a medical death certificate is issued by the attending doctor.
+The family or sometimes the nursing home staff would contact our funeral directors in Sydney on the family’s behalf to arrange the transfer of your loved into our care.